On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Experimental Results

-\subsection{\blu{Relationship between Model Complexity and Computational Complexity}}
+\subsection{Relationship between Model Complexity and Computational Complexity}

-\blu{ To further validate that our complexity measure $I(X;U)$ effectively captures the computational cost of the encoder and provides practical guidance for system design, we investigate the relationship between $I(X;U)$, computational complexity, and task performance under varying dimensions of the encoder output $U$.
-The computational complexity is measured by recording the number of the FLOPs of our proposed VRDC frameworks for these two tasks.
-The task performance is measured by classification accuracy and Inception Scores (IS) \cite{salimans2016improved} for classification and generation respectively The results for classification and generation tasks are summarized in Table~\ref{tab:classification_flops_mutual_info} and Table~\ref{tab:udim-flops-info}, respectively.}
+To further validate that our complexity measure $I(X;U)$ effectively captures the computational cost of the encoder and provides practical guidance for system design, we investigate the relationship between $I(X;U)$, computational complexity, and task performance under varying dimensions of the encoder output $U$.
+In our experiments, the model complexity $I(X;U)$ is computed using the tractable upper bound derived in \eqref{eq:exp_tractable_complexity}.
+The task performance is measured by classification accuracy and Inception Scores (IS) \cite{salimans2016improved} for classification and generation respectively.
+The computational complexity is measured by recording the number of the FLOPs of VRDC frameworks for these two tasks.
+We conduct extensive experiments on both MNIST and CIFAR10 datasets.
+The corresponding experimental results for classification and generation tasks are summarized in Table~\ref{tab:classification_flops_mutual_info} and Table~\ref{tab:udim-flops-info}, respectively.

-\blu{ We observe that, when the dimension of $U$ is relatively low, both $I(X;U)$ and FLOPs increase nearly linearly with the dimension.
-This indicates that $I(X;U)$ serves as a reliable proxy for computational complexity in this regime, confirming that our complexity term can effectively guide the design of practical communication systems where computational resources are constrained.}
+We can directly observe that, compared to MNIST dataset, the VRDC framework requires higher model complexity and computational complexity to achieve a promising task performance, since CIFAR10's higher visual complexity demands larger representation capacity and more FLOPs to capture meaningful features.
+Notably, the relationship between FLOPs and $I(X;U)$ is dataset-dependent.
+As shown in Table \ref{tab:udim-flops-info}, for MNIST, 1.196M FLOPs yields a mutual information of 14.73, while for CIFAR10, 10.68M FLOPs yields only 18.7.
+This disproportionate scaling is expected because CIFAR10 images contain significantly more complex visual structures that require substantially more computation to extract comparable amounts of task-relevant information.